ertis-research/grafana-panel-what-if/README.md

 For example, for an interval with minimum -2 and maximum 2 with steps of 1, the values -2, -1, 0, 1 and 2 shall be considered.
 If the division between the steps is not exact, counting shall start from the minimum and the maximum extreme shall be included.
 For example, for an interval with minimum -2 and maximum 3 with steps of 2, the values -2, 0, 2 and 3 shall be considered.

 The values of the interval will be applied to the original value by subtracting or adding as absolute values or percentages of it, as defined with the *Type* switch (blue indicates the selected option).
+In case of working with a model that receives a list of values, the mean of these values will be considered as the original value.
 In particular:

 - If the **percentages** (*%*) option is selected, the values shall be considered as percentages of the original value.
 If the percentage is negative it will be subtracted from the original value, while if it is positive it will be added.